-7. Convertible securities, warrants, options and subscription for new shares securities, warrants or options and the relevant conversion or exercise terms.
+7. Convertible securities, warrants, options and subscription for new shares

+The conversion or exercise of convertible securities, warrants, options or other subscription rights will be treated as purchases of the underlying shares at a price calculated by reference to the purchase price of the convertible securities, warrants or options and the relevant conversion or exercise terms.
 Subscription for new shares will be treated as a purchase for the purposes of this Rule 23.1.
 In any case of doubt, the Executive should be consulted.